f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     Commit complete.
     appliance-1(config)#

-Enabling SNMP can de done from the CLI by configuring the public SNMP community, and then configuring a Security Access Group.
+Enabling SNMP can be done from the CLI by configuring the public SNMP community, and then configuring a Security Access Group.
 Below is an example of enabling SNMP monitoring at the F5OS layer.
 F5OS only supports read-only access for SNMP monitoring.

 .. code-block:: bash